 RODGERS, Charles James.
 Wilne Mills, Derbyshire 1838 — Lahore 20.11.1898.
 British Teacher and Oriental Scholar in India.
-“Educated at Shardlow and Milford in Derbyshire, and Borough Road College, London.
+“Educated at Shardlow and Milford in Derbyshire, and at Borough Road College, London.
 While master of a National School near Cambridge, attended lectures on Oriental subjects at the University.
 To India, 1863, for Christian Vernacular Education Society, to conduct a Training College for Native Teacher at Umritsar; its Principal for 22 years.
 Urdu and Persian scholar; made a special study of Indian numismatics.
 Appointed Archaeological Surveyor of the Panjab, 1886, after five years his appointment was abolished.
 Was a high authority on numismatics, and Honorary Numismatist to the Government of India.
 Secretary to the Religious Book Society at Lahore, 1898.”

 Publications: Wrote for the JASB, mainly on numismatics, articles also in NC, etc; Coin-collecting in Northern India.
 135 p.
 6 pl.
 Allahabad 1894.

 – Catalogue of the coins of the Indian Museum.
 1. The Sultāns of Delhi.
 Calcutta 1894; 2.
 Moghul Coins.
 C. 1893; 3.
 Ancient and Medieval.
 C. 1895; 4.
 Graeco-Bactrian, Indo-Scythian, etc. 288 p.
 C. 1896.